Porn for women

-Porn for women, women's porn or women's pornography, is pornography aimed specifically at the female market, and often produced by women.
+Porn for women or women's pornography is pornography aimed specifically at the female market, and often produced by women.
 It rejects the view that pornography is only for men, and seeks to make porn that women enjoy watching instead of what is being offered in male-centric mainstream pornography.

 Characteristics

 In the 1980s, writer Susie Bright criticised 'the tamer kinds of "erotica"', and instead proposed that the kind of pornography that On Our Backs was producing should be called "women's pornography", admitting however that this "is a contradiction in terms for many people, so convinced are they that pornography represents the darker, gutter side of lust."
 In 2015, scholar and director Ingrid Ryberg said that feminist pornography is defined "less by specific content or style and more by the ways in which it is based on a political critique of and challenge to dominant notions of gender and sexuality and aims to empower women sexually."

 The main purpose of women's pornography is creating pornography specifically for women.
 As a result, the focus emphasizes women as subjects of pleasure reaching real orgasms.
 Women's pornography audio emphasizes what is being felt; the use of the female voice to display pleasure enhances the performance of orgasms.
 The camera shots, such as close-ups of the face, also emphasize pleasure and emotion.
 Other camera shots that are sometimes used include angles that display the faces of the male performers, rather than just their penises, in attempt to eroticize the male body more.
 Showing more of the male bodies negates the objectification of the female body in typical porn.

 Women's pornography pays special attention to the care of performers by ensuring their comfort and consent with their performance and performance partners.
 Director Erika Lust says mainstream porn is fake and "crappy", and she wants to show "real sex".
 One aim of producing pornography for women is to remove the portrayal of men slandering and disrespecting women during sex.
 The portrayals instead convey real connections and pleasure.